manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 ```
 List1 =[1,2,3,4,5]
-List=[‘a’,’b’,’c’,’d’,’e’]
+List2=[‘a’,’b’,’c’,’d’,’e’]
 ```

-These are the 2 lists to iterate on, after the iteration process  we should have 1 clear list.
+These are the two lists to iterate on, after the iteration process  we should have one clear list.

 After iteration our list is

 ```
 1	a